Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Maintenance History

-Another crucial factor that affects car mileage is the maintenance history of the vehicle.
+Another crucial factor that affects is the maintenance history of the vehicle.
 Regular maintenance, such as oil changes, tire rotations, and engine tune-ups, can help keep your car running smoothly and efficiently.
 Neglecting maintenance tasks can lead to decreased fuel efficiency and overall performance.
 Keeping a detailed maintenance record can also help you track any issues that may be affecting your car’s mileage and address them promptly.

 Average Mileage for Different Car Types